 Some Safety Tips

 Molding lead is economical, fun, and easy when done properly.
-We suggest
+We suggest you follow these

 1. Always wear gloves and eye protection.

 2. Always work in a well ventilated area!
 Use strong ventilation!

 3. Keep the work area around the molten metal dry and free of moisture.
 This includes the crucible.

 Moisture expands when it comes into contact with hot metal.
 This expansion can cause "splatter"